oravirt/ansible-oracle/README.md

 <b>The different roles are:</b>

 <b> common: </b>
-This will configure stuff that I want on all my machines
+This will configure stuff common to all machines
 - Install some generic packages
 - Configure ntp
 - Possibly add a default/deploy user.